SalsaBoy990/basestats/README.md

   let stats = $S.getBaseStats($S.vars, pageCount)

   // save results to a file
-  $S.saveToCSV('./results/bookPageCount.csv', stats, ['Statistics', 'Value'], ';')
+  $S.saveToCSV('bookPageCount.csv', stats, ['Statistics', 'Value'], ';')
 })
 ```

 ## Examples

-Navigate to `node_modules\basestats\example` in your project folder, and run
+Navigate to `node_modules\basestats` in your project folder, and run

-    npm example-simple
+    npm run example-simple
-    npm example-json
+    npm run example-json

 to calculate stats from simple arrays, objects, and JSON.

 For the MongoDB example, follow these instructions:
-1. Get JSON data from url, save it as a json file by running this script: `npm mongo-database-sample`
+1. Get JSON data from url, save it as a json file by running this script: `npm run db-sample`

 2. After that you have to import this file to the mongo database.
 Run this command (in one line):
   `mongoimport -db basestats-demo --collection books --type json --file books.json`

-3. And finally, run `npm example-mongo`.
+3. And finally, run `npm run example-mongo`.
 Otherwise, this example won't work!

 Note: I use the module called **mongoose** for the example.
 However, you need to have mongo installed on your computer.
 Just in case you are new to MongoDB: